clinicalml/ckd_progression/README.txt

 Predict end-stage kidney disease (defined as a kidney transplant or initiation of dialysis) in a cohort of patients with Stage IV chronic kidney disease based on relevant labs, diagnoses and prescriptions.

-To run the full pipeline from cohort construction to prediction on the test data:
+To run the full pipeline from cohort construction to prediction on the fake data:

 python ckd_progression.py tests/test_data_paths.yaml tests/test_stats.yaml tests/kidney_disease/